cyber-prophet/bostrom-journal/BostromJournal001.md

 ### Particles [~](https://cyb.ai/ipfs/QmUneFYddsrQSkeGLFPs8oWxVVWmxsSJSFYMQW5uHgq3Rc)

 A particle is a hash of the file in IPFS network (`cid` in IPFS terminology).
-A file can be retrieved from IPFS network using its hash.
+A file can be retrieved from IPFS network using its `cid`.
 Particles are written into Bostrom blockchain.
 But, cyb.ai application is built to render the content of cyberlinked files.

 ### Cyberlinks [~](https://cyb.ai/ipfs/QmewU6pKFtGc3Fm8XsMxS3bA2xf3swQwuPuepxebp2WNMH)